 Graduate students concentrating on research submit proposals to the Systemwide Office of the Education Abroad Program (UCEAP) and the supervising UC professor during application.
 UCEAP forwards the proposal to the Study Center, who may forward host university responses directly to the student or through UCEAP.
 The work of the graduate student on EAP will be evaluated by the host university mentor, and this evaluation will be passed to the Study Center Director and UCEAP.
 Depending on the arrangements made with the student’s home UC campus advisor, the final assessment may be made by the UC advisor or by the Study Center Director.

-Graduate students contemplating independent study or directed research on EAP should discuss their plans with their UC advisor and check with the campus EAP Office for details.
+Graduate students considering independent study or directed research on EAP should discuss their plans with their UC advisor and check with the campus EAP Office for details.

-Graduate students must meet UCEAP minimum requirements, have completed at least one year of graduate work, and have the support of their academic department, graduate advisor or dissertation committee chair, and Graduate Division to apply.
-As part of the UCEAP application, students must submit a proposal explaining what work they wish to accomplish while abroad.
+Graduate students must meet UCEAP application requirements, have completed at least one year of graduate work, and have the support of their academic department, graduate advisor or dissertation committee chair, and Graduate Division to apply.

 The Graduate or Professional Student Agreement

-The GSAG constitutes a contract that spells out everyone’s responsibilities.
+The GSAG is required for all graduate students and constitutes a contract that spells out everyone’s responsibilities.
 Typically, those required to sign include the:

 - Graduate Advisor or Dissertation Committee Chair